Meth in Maui

 “Ya know…camp…home bum it…find a spot to sleep for the night,” I snickered with a childish grin.

 “Oh, you don’t have to be a meanie pants.”

-“Yeah…yeah…well it’s gettin’ dark…alotta meth heads camped up around here.
+“Yeah…yeah…well it’s gettin’ dark…alotta meth heads camped up around here in this part a Maui.
 I saw all their tents and shit scattered in the woods.
 Not sleepin’ near those homebum paddies.
 Let’s get at it…”